jquery-archive/jquery-mobile/README.md

 5. Actual outcome
 6. Browsers/platforms tested

 Also, in the interest of creating more readable issues please include code snippets inside a triple backtick box appropriate for the JavaScript/HTML/CSS snippet you wish to discuss.
-More information is available at the [introduction page](http://github.github.com/github-flavored-markdown/) for github flavored markdown (see, Syntax Highlighting).
+More information is available at the [introduction page](http://github.github.com/github-flavored-markdown/) for github flavored markdown (see Syntax Highlighting).

 ## Pull Requests